chhayac/awesome-DGA/README.md

 # Domain Generation Algorithms (DGA) related research papers

 This is a repository of DGA related papers which we found very useful for our research.
-It also contains research done by me, my colleagues and professors at University of Washington Tacoma.

 Pull requests are welcome.